Yodo1Games/MAS-Documents/markdowns/integration-ios.md

 ### 3. Ad events

 To further customize the behavior of your ad, you can hook onto a number of events in the ad's lifecycle: loading, opening, closing, and so on.
-You can listen for these events through the `Yodo1MasBannerAdListener` class.
+You can listen for these events through the `Yodo1MasBannerAdViewDelegate`.

 For `Objective-C`